-E911 ELIN for IP wired extensions automates the process of assigning an emergency location information number (ELIN) through an IP subnetwork ("subnet") during a 911 call.
-The ELIN is then sent over CAMA or ISDN PRI trunks to the emergency services network when 911 is dialed.

-- With the Personal Station Access (PSA) feature, you can transfer your telephone station preferences and permissions to any compatible telephone.
+- E911 ELIN for IP wired extensions automates the process of assigning an emergency location information number (ELIN) through an IP subnetwork ("subnet") during a 911 call.
+The ELIN is then sent over CAMA or ISDN PRI trunks to the emergency services network when 911 is dialed. - With the Personal Station Access (PSA) feature, you can transfer your telephone station preferences and permissions to any compatible telephone.
 PSA has several telecommuting applications.
 For example, several telecommuting employees can share the same office on different days of the week.
-The employees can easily and remotely make the shared telephone "theirs" for the day. - The SIP Visiting User (SIP VU) feature enables users with the 9620 or 9630 SIP telephone to log in to any SIP telephone in the enterprise and receive their individualized services, including menus, contacts, and buddy lists. - The SIP Visiting User feature relies on specialized firmware on the telephone, and requires SIP VU administration. - Use the Terminal Translation Initialization (TTI) feature to merge an X-ported extension to a valid port or separate an extension from a port.
+The employees can easily and remotely make the shared telephone "theirs" for the day. - The SIP Visiting User (SIP VU) feature enables users with the 9620 or 9630 SIP telephone to log in to any SIP telephone in the enterprise and receive their individualized services, including menus, contacts, and buddy lists.

+The SIP Visiting User feature relies on specialized firmware on the telephone, and requires SIP VU administration.

+- Use the Terminal Translation Initialization (TTI) feature to merge an X-ported extension to a valid port or separate an extension from a port.
 You use TTI to move telephones.
 However, you can also use TTI to connect and move attendants and data modules.
 Terminal Translation Initialization (TTI) also works with Administration Without Hardware (AWOH). - The TransTalk 9000 is a single-zone or dual-zone, an in-building wireless system that provides a mobility solution on Communication Manager-based systems.
-It delivers the benefits and accessibility of a wireless telephone with all the power and functionality of a wired desk telephone. - X-station mobility enables remote users to access switch features.
+It delivers the benefits and accessibility of a wireless telephone with all the power and functionality of a wired desk telephone.

+- X-station mobility enables remote users to access switch features.
 X-station mobility enables certain OEM wireless telephones remoted over a PRI trunk interface to be controlled by Communication Manager as if the telephones were directly connected to the switch. - With the Multiple Device Access (MDA) feature, a SIP user can register more than one SIP device with a single extension.
 For example, a user has a J169 at his desk, a 9641 in his lab, and an Equinox client on his laptop, and all the devices are registered with the same extension 123456.
 When a call arrives at extension 123456, all the devices are alerted.
 The user can answer the call from any one of the devices.
 If required, to bridge the call from one of the idle devices, the user can select an active call appearance.
-Therefore, the call can be handed off between devices without parking the call.
+Therefore, the call can be handed off between devices without parking the call. - The Enterprise Mobility experience (EMX) feature enables the configuration of up to four ring extensions using Avaya Workplace Client.
+This licensed feature starts with the Communication Manager version 10.1.2.
+You cannot configure the EMX application if EC500 or ONEX application is configured for a primary station.